LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ### TOT

-If **TOT** is set up for the current Channel or VFO, when the timer counts down to zero the transmission will stop, a warning beep will be played and the radio will stop transmitting.
+If **TOT** is set up for the current Channel or VFO, when the timer counts down to zero, a warning beep will be played and the radio will stop transmitting.

 ![timeout screen](media/timeout.png)